Southern Indiana

 Fort Knox

-A Federal stockade fort with blockhouses at the four corners, originally located on the north-side of present-day Buntin Street.
+A Federal stockade fort with blockhouses at the four corners, originally located on the north side of present-day Buntin Street.
 The post was relocated in 1803 to an 83-acre site three miles north of town, consisting initially of only a blockhouse and barracks.
 A picketed stockade with bastions was added in 1810.
-This second site has been excavated and marked by the Indiana Historical Society.
-Dismantled in 1813, it was moved back to town and rebuilt as a simple stockade at the site of Fort Sackville.
-It was later abandoned and all stores were sent to Fort Harrison.
+This second site has been excavated and marked by the Indiana Historical Society / Indiana State Museum, located at 3090 North Old Fort Knox Road.
+Dismantled in 1813, the post was moved back to town and rebuilt as a simple stockade at the site of Fort Sackville.
+It was later abandoned and all stores were sent to Fort (W.H.)
+Harrison in Terre Haute.
+See also Indiana's City of Living History from Spirit of Vincennes, Inc..
+Of interest in town is the Indiana Military Museum (admission fee), located at 2074 North Old Bruceville Road.

 (additional info provided by Stanley Schmitt)